bright/new-www/content/jobs/senior-frontend-developer.md

 ## [](https://brightinventions.pl/jobs/senior-fullstack-developer-react-python/#about-the-project-)**about the project**

+**This hiring process is for future frontend openings that will be available in the coming months.**

+\
 A next-generation passwordless [authentication platform](https://transmitsecurity.com/) used by millions worldwide.
 It uses advanced biometrics to secure digital identities and enable one-touch access.
 The solution supports document and biometric verification, data processing, and configurable verification criteria.

 Please note that we follow a **hybrid model** with a requirement for **regular in-office syncs** to foster team collaboration.